amirfarahmand0/Robust-DCA/README.md

 ## Notes
 - Parallelization uses `future` (multisession by default).

 ## Reproducibility Statement
-This repository contains all code and workflows required to reproduce the simulation results and figures reported in the abstract.
-Due to computational cost, pre-generated results are provided, but full simulations can be rerun from source.
+These analyses were conducted using both fully reproducible simulation runs and pre-generated outputs.
+Because generating the simulation results is computationally intensive (e.g., 1,000 replications with bootstrapping), pre-generated simulation outputs (CSVs in `/output`) and datasets (CSVs in `/data`) are also provided.
+The complete simulations can be regenerated from source by setting `reproduce <- TRUE` in the Rmd (with an optional `seed_number` for reproducibility), which triggers `run_simulation()`.
+Timing information and computational specifications are reported in the knitted report.
+Package dependencies can be restored using `renv::restore()`.